HanumappaAK/YouTube-Tools/README.md

 - Easy navigation to specific timestamps
 - Edit existing bookmarks
 - Delete bookmarks.
-- **Ad Blocker**: Blocks ads on YouTube videos for uninterrupted viewing.
 - **Easy to Use**: Simple and intuitive interface for smooth navigation and control.

 ## How to Use